babel/babel/CONTRIBUTING.md

 > Example: https://github.com/babel/babel/pull/11640

 - Create a new PR that describes the proposed AST shape in [ESTree](https://github.com/estree/estree) (ex: [Decimal AST](https://github.com/estree/estree/pull/220)).
-The new AST should follows ESTree's [design philosophy](https://github.com/estree/estree#philosophy).
+The new AST should follow ESTree's [design philosophy](https://github.com/estree/estree#philosophy).
 - After the ESTree PR is accepted, update [ast/spec.md](https://github.com/babel/babel/blob/master/packages/babel-parser/ast/spec.md).
 Note that there are differences between Babel AST and ESTree.
 In these cases, consistency with current Babel AST outweighs alignment to ESTree.
 Otherwise it should follow ESTree.

 - [ ] Implement parser plugins based on the new AST.
 Name parser plugin by camelizing the unprefixed slug of the TC39 proposal URL. i.e. `exportDefaultFrom` from `https://github.com/tc39/proposal-export-default-from`.